GamesTrap/GamesTrap/README.md

 ## I'm a Game/Engine Developer!
 - 🎮 I'm currently working on a Game Engine [TRAP][enginewebsite]!
-- ⚡ I'm currently learning C++20 starting from C++17
+- ⚡ I'm currently learning about the new C++20 features
-- 🥅 2020 Goals: Make big progress in my Game Engine
+- 🥅 2021 Goals: Finish porting TRAP to Vulkan API 1.2
 - 🇯🇵 Fun fact: I'm currently learning Japanese/日本語

 ### Connect with me: